sunrise-choir/ssb-flumeview-sql/README.md

-# ssb-flumeview-sql
+# ssb-flume-follower-sql

-> Node bindings to a sql flumeview of a ssb database
+> (WIP) Node bindings to a sql view of a ssb database

-- differs from the current idea of a flumeview
-  - doesn't plug into a js flume log, uses it's own internal rust based flumelog
+- sqlite3 based db
+- the flume offset log is the source of truth.
+This reads the offset log and builds the db from it.
   - does not modify the offset log.
+- clients using this module are free to create their own sqlite file in their application folder, _outside_ of the .ssb folder.
+Clients don't need to agree on flume index versions to run multiple clients at the same time.
-  - supports building the view in chunks to control cpu use and allow queries to be handled in between building the view.
+- supports building the db in chunks to control cpu use.

-- supports querying the view, even if the view is behind the log.
+- supports querying the db at any time.
+The db does not have to be up to date with the offset log.
+- decrypts private messages.
+- uses knex for powerful query building.
+- lots of knex helpers / sql views to use as building blocks for queries.
+- FAST.
+Fast to build the db.
+Fast to query.
+Benchmarked.
+- Friendly.
+We have a code of conduct and will enforce it.
+  - Found something missing from the docs?
+Can't understand the code?
+Found an un-tested edge case?
+Spotted a poorly named variable?
+Raise an issue!
+We'd love to help.
+- well tested
+- well documented

 ## Example